Bronze Clay and Copper Clays

 Hadar Jacobson has developed a Bronze Clay, Copper, White Bronze, Steel and Pearl Gray Steel in powdered form available at her Textures store.
 The copper clay is too slumping/silky and I guess you could call it hard to work.
 I also had inconsistent firing results, most of the time.
 I had better firing results with the bronze.
 I really liked the pearl gray steel clay.
 But, I am very cautious about using it in my studio as steel, especially in a powdered form, can be very detrimental in a silver/gold smiths studio.
 It can contaminate other metal clays, get into the pickle (that cleans oxides from torch soldering) and copper plate my jewelry.
 So, be wary of working with this clay if you indulge in the other types of metal fun.

 Odak, a Turkish company, carries Prometheus clay and has information on it’s use.
 You can purchase Prometheus Bronze and Copper Clays, as of this writing, at Prometheus Hobby.
 Prometheus has significantly changed their formulas and their clay is now very smooth.

 Art Clay Copper available at Art Clay World and other places.

 I’m just ordering some now to try out.
 I like the sound of it: 30 minute kiln firing, no carbon, torch firing, 10% shrinkage.
 If it works, it will be the one I use as I have yet to find a copper clay that I like.

 Check out the great information on using BRONZclay from Cool Tools, written by Mardel Rein.
 Rio Grande has put out a PDF on working with their Bronz and Coppr clay.
 It’s a great source of information.
 On the bottom of Rio’s regular BRONZclay order page there is a short video.
-Art Jewelry Magazine also has much knowledge to share on its blog for February 2009.
+Facet Jewelry also has much knowledge to share on its Clays and Resins page.
 The Metal Clay Academy is a great source of information on all things metal clay.